pmvr/esp32-hsslms/README.rst

 This is an implementation of Leighton-Micali Hash-Based Signatures for an ESP32 according to `RFC 8554 <https://www.rfc-editor.org/rfc/rfc8554.html>`_ using the Arduino-IDE.

 The implementation is based on the source code of `cpp-hsslms<https://github.com/pmvr/cpp-hsslms>`_ and is meant as a reference and for educational purposes.
+In contrast it does not use threads for key generation and to save memory it does not store LM-OTS private keys in RAM and therefore uses a pseudo random number generator for recomputation of the private keys for signing.

 The implementation provides 3 classes: